GoogleChrome/web.dev/src/site/content/en/media/media-frameworks/index.md

 [IndexedDB].
 Content can be stored on any browser.
 Storage of licenses depends on browser support.

-There are directions for the [basic usage] on the Shaka Player documentation site.
+There are directions for [basic usage] on the Shaka Player documentation site.
 However, in a nutshell to use Shaka Player you first need to create an HTML page with a video or audio element.
-Then in your application's JavaScript you will install the polyfills and check for browser support.
-Once confirmed support for Shaka Player you will create a Player object to wrap the media element, listen for errors, then load a manifest file—Shaka Player will take over from there.
+Then in your application's JavaScript you install the polyfills and check for browser support.
+Once confirmed support for Shaka Player you will create a Player object to wrap the media element, listen for errors, then load a manifest file.
+Shaka Player will take over from there.

-With this option you will need to host and encode your media files yourself.
+With Shaka you will need to host and encode your media files yourself.
-Creating a media server is not overly complex, however encoding/transcoding media can become very time-consuming and complicated, you will likely want to offload this part to a service such as [Zencoder], [Amazon Elastic Encoder], or [Google Transcoder API] to automate repetitive tasks and speed the process up.
+Creating a media server is not overly complex, however encoding/transcoding media can be time-consuming and complicated.
+You will likely want to offload this part to a service such as [Zencoder], [Amazon Elastic Encoder], or [Google Transcoder API] to automate repetitive tasks and speed the process up.